 Gender and ethnicity can determine the amount earned by workers in the US.
 While the Asian population earns around $1,021 on average, the African American population earn just $678.
 Also, while females earn $13 per hour, the males earn $14.96 for the same number of working hours.

 According to manufacturing and job growth statistics by year, manufacturing has more than doubled since the Ronald Reagan administration (1980-88).
-Today, in Trump’s America, it adds up to $2 trillion a year.
+Today, in Trump’s America, it adds up to $2.4 trillion a year.
 The manufacturing output sets new records with each passing quarter, and is looking to continue this trend.

 10. There will be fewer people in the job market because the people born between 1947-1961 are retiring.

 Fewer people are looking for work because the so-called baby boomers generation (born in the post-WWII euphoria between 1947-1961) are retiring.
 Since then, the population growth rate in the US has been declining.
 That is why fewer people will be left in the job market.

 The unemployment rate is the percentage of unemployed residents in relation to the total number of the economically active population.
 An individual who has been actively searching for a job over the past four weeks and can immediately take up one is considered an unemployed person.

 In addition, whether or not a person receives social assistance does not affect the unemployment rate, and hence, it doesn’t take away anything much from the impressive figures of job growth in the US.